 Trading pairs can be any two coins, or for some yield farming platforms, more than two.
-Such coins can be stable coins, unstable coins, or stable and unstable coin, depending on what the platform is focused on.
+Such coins can be stable coins, unstable coins, or stable and unstable coins, depending on the platform.

 Liquidity mining incentives increase existing fees earned by providing liquidity to trading pairs on decentralized exchanges known as “automated market makers” or AMM’s.

 AMM’s are smart contracts that offer both the buy-side and sell-side of a pair of digital assets.
 AMM’s such as Uniswap allow anyone to contribute capital to a trading pair (for example, ETH <-> USDC).